univention/ox-connector/docs/ox-connector-app/troubleshooting.rst

 The *internal ID* of objects in the database of OX App Suite can become corrupted, for example after a backup restore of the database.
-For more information about the cache, see :ref:`cache-internal-id`.
+For more information about the cache, see :ref:`db-old-entries`.

 To rebuild the cache, run the following commands: